My first 18 years were fairly uneventful with only an occasional beach or family reunion taking me beyond my hometown of

 Working from home also gave me time to reflect and pursue another mission.
-Determined to expose Nashville as home to more than country-music, I produced "Live on Stage", a 29-show rock music series which was syndicated nationally and internationally, leaving me with great musical memories and very little cash.
+Determined to expose Nashville as home to more than country-music, I partnered with a British company to produce "Live on Stage", a 29-show rock music series which was syndicated nationally and internationally, leaving me with great musical memories and very little cash.

-In 1989, good fortune came my way in the form of a well-paying job as a shopping center marketing director, as job I held until I was appointed Tennessee Tourism's Deputy Commissioner, a position which apparently threatened the ego of the department's commissioner who "didn't need a deputy".
+In 1989, good fortune came my way in the form of a well-paying job as a shopping center marketing director, a job I held until I was appointed Tennessee Tourism's Deputy Commissioner, a position which apparently threatened the ego of the department's commissioner who "didn't need a deputy".
 The next many tumultuous years in state government led to a resolution to work for myself.

 From 1997 to 2004, I ran a 5-room bed & breakfast inn featuring a waterfall in its park-like 30-acre setting.
 This chapter in my story could be a book in itself.
 But I was definitely working for myself -- with the exception of part-time work taking unemployment claims in order to retain my health insurance and two more excursions as a political appointee [while still running the bed & breakfast and commuting 85-miles to work each day].

 In 2005, I took a different path to become chief fund-raiser for the Make-A-Wish Foundation of Middle Tennessee.
 Incoming annual funding increased by 225% over a four-year period.
 In my communications role, I collaborated with entertainment industry contacts to connect the organization for wishes involving the Academy Awards, partner for the world premiere of "Country Strong", and grant wishes on the sets of "Glee", "Chronicles of Narnia", and a room makeover by HGTV's David Bromstad.

 Since my Fall, 2016 move to the mountains-the privilege of writing almost full time, result in "Strings", historical romance novel spanning four generations in Western North Carolina and East Tennessee between 1776-1805.

 My life's journey has been filled with a diverse field of career and personal experiences in the entertainment industry, politics, and in marketing, advertising, and public relations.